 Q: What’s the difference between a brand and an ad campaign?

-The Absolutely Scottsdale ad campaign is the first visual depiction of our new brand.
+The Absolutely Scottsdale ad campaign is the visual depiction of our new brand.
 An ad campaign is a series of advertisements that share a theme, tagline or hook.
 Ad campaigns change over time in order to grab consumers’ attention and maintain their interest.
-In a few years, we will likely launch a new ad campaign that still aligns with our overall brand.

 Q: What are the goals of Scottsdale’s new advertising campaign?